 Sexual and reproductive rights

-In May, the President pardoned 36 women convicted for abortion.
-All except eight of them were arrested and convicted after 2018 Penal Code revisions.
-While abortion remained illegal in most circumstances, the 2018 Penal Code introduced legal exceptions in cases of rape, incest or forced marriage.
+In July, President Kagame pardoned 10 girls and women serving prison sentences for abortion-related offences.
+Abortion remained illegal in most circumstances, although the 2018 Penal Code introduced exceptions in cases of rape, incest or forced marriage.

 Right to life